 Pay has not kept up with the demand for pilots right now; however we fully expect that to change in the future, according to our alumni survey the average salary right after college is about $26,000.
 First year pay at a regional airline is currently $60,000, which generally takes one year after graduate to accumulate the required 1,000 of total flight time to get.
 It is not uncommon for graduates ten years after graduation to make over $100,000 in a pilot position.

-We find that students do best when they start out with zero flight time along with other students from day one.
+We find that students do best when they start out with zero flight time along with other students.
 While we do accept credit for students that have their Private Pilot already, there are some caveats that we would want to discuss before going that route.
 As each student is just a little bit different, please talk to Dr. Christensen about any flight training that you will or plan to complete before you come to SDSU.

 Our Aviation Maintenance Management degree is designed as a 2 + 2 program.
 What that means is you are required to have your Airframe and Powerplant (A&P) License from the FAA before you can begin the program, which usually means completing an Associate’s degree at a technical institute first.
 If you already have you’re A&P license, you can transfer to SDSU and it will take about 4-5 semesters to complete your coursework.